 James Beck, Treasurer, Vice President and Corporate Secretary

 James Beck’s keen insights into both accounting and finance ensure that the financial operations at the Anita Borg Institute are well managed.
 James is also Chief Operating Officer at Mayfield Fund and is a Certified Public Accountant and Certified Management Accountant.
 To stay abreast of current trends and issues in business and management, James attended the Berkeley Executive Program at UC Berkeley’s Haas School of Business in 2002.
 He holds a Bachelor of Science degree in Business Administration and Accounting from the University of the Pacific.

 Elizabeth Ames, Senior Vice President of Marketing, Alliances, and Programs

 Prior to Elizabeth’s role at the Anita Borg Institute, she held management positions in marketing and strategy at Apple, Verifone, Netcentives, Vontu, Certive, Plastic Logic, and RETHINK Partners, where she was Founder and CEO.
 Elizabeth received her BFA from the University of Hartford and her MBA from the Cox School of Business at Southern Methodist University.

 Jody Mahoney has a broad understanding of business development within the tech and non-profit sector.
 She has worked as an independent strategy consultant, developed strategic partnerships with many F500 companies, and generated over $40M for social enterprise and social change companies.
 Jody earned her BA from Antioch University and her MFA from Warren Wilson College.

-Geetha Kannan, Managing Director, Anita Borg Institute India
+Geetha Kannan, Senior Vice President, Anita Borg Institute India

 Allison Spinner, Wilson Sonsini Goodrich and Rosati